 Clenching her fist, Liz jumped.
 She began teleporting quickly, almost entirely in place.
 She ascended, regardless, slowly picking up speed.
 Faith and Winona look down at her in fear.

 “What is she going to do…?”
 Winona questioned.

 “My Teleleap can build up momentum!
 Which means—”

 With a swing of her fist, Liz ripped right through the island, smashing it into pieces.
 The two girls were bewildered at what just occurred.

 Faith’s flames diminished, while Liz prepared a second attack right away.

 “Dammit!”
 Winona motioned the shattered earth around them, attempting to capture Liz in her movement.
 Instead of leaping all over the place, she used the same technique again—building up momentum by teleporting almost entirely in place.
 The stones striking at her were torn apart, unable to cause any damage.

 “Win!”
 Faith shouted in terror, as Winona was grabbed by Liz.
-Using her Teleleap, she moved the two of them off toward the desert area.
+Using her Teleleap, she moved toward the desert area.
 With her descent, Faith could only watch the event unfold.
 She crashed into the water a few moments later, not bothering to try to brace herself for the impact.

 Faith glanced up, staring at the light shining from above.

 “I’ve… I’ve let this fear get to me for too long.
 I need to keep moving forward.
 I need to continue to grow, and become strong enough so nothing like this actually happens…!”